sergueik/springboot_study/docker-web-gui/README.md

 ### Info

-This directory contains a close replica of the

-[rakibtg/docker-web-gui](https://github.com/rakibtg/docker-web-gui) app -  node.js alpine docker hosted web based GUI for managing Docker containers and images
+This directory contains a close replica of the [rakibtg/docker-web-gui](https://github.com/rakibtg/docker-web-gui) app - a `node.js` alpine docker hosted web based GUI for managing Docker containers and images

 ### Modifications to the Project

-* pinned the base image `node:alpine` to `node:8.12-alpine`
+* pinned the base image `node:alpine` to `node:8.12-alpine` and later to `node18/alpine:18.19.0`
-* added `python` and `docker` dependencies install - the host `docker` will not be runnable in container to allow reading the host inventory through socket which is exported volume mounted to the container during the run
+* added `python` and `docker` dependencies install - the host `docker` application will not be runnable in musl container to allow reading the host inventory through socket which is exported volume mounted to the container during the run

 ### Usage